Cokode/UsingList/README.md

 Using List, ArrayList and List Iterator

-This program lets you add an itenary / list of cities and distination from original point by taking input from the users.
+This program lets you add an itenary / list of cities and distance from original point by taking input from the users.

->> A message is displayed prompting the users to add names of cities and destination.
+>> A message is displayed prompting the users to add names of cities and distance.

 >> The user can choose to move Forward or Backward between cities.
 Starting from the origin city.